Pork Katsu

 • Red Miso: Substitute any kind of miso paste here, or leave it out if you prefer.

 • Air Fryer Method: To make these in the air fryer, follow the prep and breading steps, but don’t heat up oil on the stove.
-Instead, preheat your air fryer to 400°F. Arrange the breaded pork cutlets in the air fryer basket in a single layer, not touching (you may have to work in batches).
+Instead, follow my air fryer pork chops recipe and preheat your air fryer to 400°F. Arrange the breaded pork cutlets in the air fryer basket in a single layer, not touching (you may have to work in batches).
 Spritz with non-aerosol cooking oil, and air-fry for 5 minutes.
 Flip, spray again, and air-fry for 3 to 5 minutes more, or until the internal temperature of the pork registers at 145˚F.

 • Katsu Curry: Serve your pork katsu with Japanese curry sauce instead of katsu sauce; it’s great over rice.